DecBayComp/TRamWAy/doc/inference.rst

 	P_S(\textbf{V}) = \textrm{exp}\left(-\lambda\sum_i \mathcal{A}_i||\nabla V_i||^2\right)

 Similarly to :math:`\mu`, the :math:`\lambda` parameter can be set with the ``-v`` command-line option or the `potential_prior` argument to :func:`~tramway.helper.inference.infer`.

+More information can be found about :ref:`gradient calculation <gradient>`.

 Alternative penalties
 """""""""""""""""""""